sunflowr/recpu/README.md

 ### Hardware

-In order to protect my work and to protect the investsments done by others to make the hardware real and available to you, the hardware design is currently not publicy available and only available under a non-commercial license.
+In order to protect my work and most importantly to protect the investsments done by others to make the hardware real and available to you, the hardware design is currently not publicy available and only available under a non-commercial license.
 If you are intressted in manufacturing and/or distrubution, plesae contact me.

 Currently Paul Barker at [DinSync.info](http://www.dinsync.info/) / [RE-303](http://re-303.com/) is the only one granted rights of manufacturing.

+Please respect this wish.

 ### Software